sagardafle/CalculatorUsingAndroid/README.md

 3. The app is designed to work even if the *device is rotated*
 By default, when the screen is rotated the activity is killed and restarted.
 To make sure no data is lost, I've saved and restored the data using the lifecycle methods like **"onSaveInstanceState" and "onRestoreInstanceState"**
+4. The results textview has a vertical scrollbar attached to it .
+This will help for user to view the results when the expression or the calculation result is too long to be displayed in the provided textview width.

 ###Screenshots: